project-unisonOS/project-unisonos.github.io/docs/developers/hardware.md

 - Install required packages such as Docker, Docker Compose, Python, and Git.
 - Enable and start the Docker service.
 - Add the user to the Docker group for convenience.
+- For IO adapters:
+  - Enable `libusb`/`hidapi` support for USB Braille displays; ensure udev rules allow access to vendor VID/PIDs.
+  - Install `evdev`/`pyedflib` where needed for BCI HID mappings and EDF exports; BLE adapters are required for Muse/OpenBCI.

 ## Fetch Repos and Configure